 - 1.)
 Student must submit an Application for FHA Housing Protection and documentation from a qualified external, licensed medical professional that substantiates a relevant disability and identifies specific impacts that are related to the disability.
 Documentation must describe criteria used to assess the impact of the disability.
-This documentation should make a clear case for the necessity of a specific ESA in alleviating the impact of diagnosed disabilities and the necessity of the emotional support animal to allow the student equal access to residence living and programs at the University.
-Documentation must be submitted at least 3 weeks in advance of bringing the animal to campus to process the application. - 2.)
-Application and documentation is reviewed by the Housing Accommodations Committee comprised of Disability Services and Residence Life staff. - 3.)
-In considering whether an ESA is a reasonable accommodation or when making housing assignments for individuals with ESAs, the Housing Accommodations Committee will take into account the following factors: - A. Suitability of proposed animal for the university environment including: - Is the animal's crate or enclosure size feasible for available assigned housing space?
-Crate/enclosure must fit in double occupancy rooms
+This documentation should make a clear case for the necessity of a specific ESA in alleviating the impact of diagnosed disabilities and the necessity of the emotional support animal to allow the student equal access to residence living at the University.
+Documentation must be submitted at least 3 weeks in advance of bringing the animal to campus (if approved) to process the application. - 2.)
+Application and documentation are reviewed by the Housing Accommodations Committee comprised of Disability Services and Residence Life staff. - 3.)
+In considering whether an ESA is a reasonable accommodation or when making housing assignments for individuals with ESAs, the Housing Accommodations Committee will consider the following factors: - A. Suitability of proposed animal for the university environment including: - Is the animal's crate or enclosure size feasible for available assigned housing space?
+Crate/enclosure must fit in double occupancy rooms as small as 10'6"W x 14'6"L without unduly intruding upon living space.
+Typically the maximum crate/enclosure size is medium. - Does the animal's presence impact another individual in the housing space (e.g. serious allergies)? - Does the animal's presence otherwise violate other resident's rights to peace and quiet? - Is the animal housebroken? - Are the animal's required vaccinations up to date? - Does the animal exhibit or has exhibited dangerous or aggressive behavior? - Does the animal cause or has it caused damage to housing beyond reasonable wear and tear? - B. Evidence of consistent, significant impact of disability within the University environment. - C. Evidence that proposed emotional support animal would be beneficial in alleviating the impact of that stated disability. - 4) The request for an ESA is rejected, approved, or pending.
+The DSO will notify the applicant via email.

-- as small as 10'6"W x 14'6"L without unduly intruding upon living space.
-Typically the maximum crate/enclosure size is medium. - Does the animal's presence impact another individual in the housing space (e.g. serious allergies)? - Does the animal's presence otherwise violate other resident's rights to peace and quiet? - Is the animal housebroken? - Are the animal's required vaccinations are up to date? - Does the animal exhibit or has exhibited dangerous or aggressive behavior? - Does the animal cause or has it caused damage to housing beyond reasonable wear and tear? - B. Evidence of consistent, significant impact of disability within the University environment. - C. Evidence that proposed emotional support animal would be beneficial in alleviating the impact of that stated disability. - 4) The request for an ESA is rejected, approved, or pending.
-The DSO will notify the applicant via email - 5) Students with approved requests must complete the following steps: - Submit the Emotional Support Animal Registration Form and submit to the Disability Services Office within 6 weeks from date of acceptance. - Review and sign the Emotional Support Animal Owner's Statement in presence of a DSO staff member - Submit documentation of the ESA's current vaccinations and a health statement from a licensed veterinarian dated within one year of application. - Request roommate(s) to send an email to Disability Services Office indicating their knowledge and acceptance of residing with the ESA. - 6) An approved emotional support animal may then be brought to campus in defined locations only.
-Pending requests must meet the conditions outlined via e-mail within 3 weeks or the application will be rejected. - 7) Rejected requests may go to the appeal process.
-Appeals should be submitted to the Dean of Students who will determine the best course of action to address the concern.
+- 5) Students with approved requests must complete the following steps : - ✓ Submit the Emotional Support Animal Registration Form and submit to the Disability Services Office within 1 week from date of acceptance. - ✓ Review and sign the Emotional Support Animal Owner's Statement in presence of a DSO staff member - ✓ Submit documentation of the ESA's current vaccinations and a health statement from a licensed veterinarian dated within one year of application. - Request roommate(s) to send an email to Disability Services Office indicating their knowledge and acceptance of residing with the ESA. - 6) An approved emotional support animal may then be brought to campus in defined locations only (dorms). - Rejected requests may go to the appeal process.
+Appeals should be submitted to the Vice President for Student Life who will determine the best course of action to address the concern.